 Under Title VII of the Civil Rights Act, employers of 15 or more employees are prohibited from discriminating against job applicants or employees because of national origin with regard to any aspect of employment such as hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and any other term or condition of employment.

-It is unlawful to harass a person because of his or her national origin.
-National origin harassment includes behavior such as offensive or derogatory remarks about a person's national origin, accent or ethnicity.
-This harassment is illegal when it is frequent or severe and creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
+It is unlawful to harass employees because of their national origin.
+Harassment includes behavior such as offensive or derogatory remarks about a person's national origin, accent or ethnicity.
+This harassment is illegal when it is frequent or severe enough to create a hostile or offensive work environment or when it results in an adverse employment action (such as the victim being fired or demoted).

-A hostile work environment based on national origin may include ethnic slurs, workplace graffiti, physical violence or other offensive conduct directed towards an individual because of birthplace, ethnicity, culture, language, dress or foreign accent.
+A hostile work environment based on national origin may include ethnic slurs, workplace graffiti, physical violence or other offensive conduct directed towards an employee because of birthplace, ethnicity, culture, language, dress or foreign accent.
 Employers are required to take appropriate steps to prevent and correct unlawful harassment.
-However, this doesn’t always happen.

 Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
 He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.